rv-kip/express-redis-cache/README.md

 ## Redis Unavailability
 Should the redis become unavailable, the `express-redis-cache` object will emit errors but will not crash the app.
 Express.js requests during this time will be bypass cache and will return fresh data.

 Once the redis recovers, the caching will begin working again.
-See example code.
+See example code in the `/example` folder.

 # Name of the cache entry